hyperifyio/gnd/README.md

 evaluates directly with the language model.

 A unit comprises all files that share the same base name in one directory.
-The human-written header ends in `.llm` and records the unit’s intent, dependencies, and constraints.
+The human-written header ends in `.llm` and records the unit's intent, dependencies, and constraints.
 A prompt ending in `.gnd.llm` (optional) guides automatic code generation.
-The generated—or hand-edited—implementation is stored in `.gnd`; when compact distribution is desired, the interpreter can convert that script to `.gnc`.
+The generated-or hand-edited-implementation is stored in `.gnd`; when compact distribution is desired, the interpreter can convert that script to `.gnc`.
 If several numbered fragments such as `010-sum.gnd`, `020-sum.gnd`, and `sum.gnd` exist, the build concatenates them